 Dennis M. Sollenberger, Office of State and Tribal Programs, U.S. Nuclear Regulatory Commission, Washington, DC 20555-0001.
 Telephone (301) 415-2819 or e-mail DMS4@nrc.gov.End Further Info End Preamble Start Supplemental Information

 Section 274e requires that the terms of the proposed amendment to the Agreement be published in the Federal Register for public comment once each week for four consecutive weeks.
-This first notice is being published in fulfillment of the requirement.
+This fourth Notice is being published in fulfillment of the requirement.

-(a) Section 274d of the Act provides the mechanism for a State to assume regulatory authority from the NRC over Start Printed Page 7027certain radioactive materials and activities that involve use of the materials.
+(a) Section 274d of the Act provides the mechanism for a State to assume regulatory authority from the NRC over certain radioactive materials and activities that involve use of the materials.

 (b) The proposed amendment to the Agreement modifies the articles of the Agreement that: